saeloun/miru-web/docs/docs/contributing-guide/component-library/timeinput.md

 title: TimeInput
 ---

-The TimeInput component is a versatile and reusable componentthat allows users to input time in hours and minutes format.
+The TimeInput component is a versatile and reusable component that allows users to input time in hours and minutes format.
 It allows only numbers as input.
 We can customize it by passing various props to suit our component needs.
 In this guide, we'll walk through how to use the TimeInput component in codebase.